By Kate Cohen

 Sunscreen lotions, creams, and sprays all help to protect parts of your body that aren’t covered by clothing.

-Sunscreen should be reapplied at least every two hours, or more often if you are swimming or sweating.
+Sunscreen should be reapplied at least every two hours, more often if you are swimming or sweating.

 Make sure to apply it to your face, ears, neck, arms, hairline, and the tops of your feet.